qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 * Rotate the terrain (around a vertical axis that goes through the center of the window)

-  * Turn the compass of the navigation widget to the direction to look at
+  * Turn the compass of the navigation widget to the watching direction
   * Press :kbd:`Shift` and use the left/right keys
   * Drag the mouse right/left with the middle mouse button pressed
   * Press :kbd:`Shift` and drag the mouse right/left with the